oldboyxx/sweet-pubsub/README.md

 Remove subscriptions.
 If you don't pass a topic, all matching subscriptions will be removed across all topics.

 - `topic [string]` topic you're unsubscribing from
-- `callback [string]` remove all subscriptions that use this callback
+- `callback [function]` remove all subscriptions that use this callback
-- `unsubscribeLabel [any type]` remove all subscriptions that have this label
+- `unsubscribeLabel [string]` remove all subscriptions that have this label

 # Examples